 - In Indiana Jones and the Temple of Doom, Indy relates how he first met his Kid Sidekick, Short Round, when the latter was a street orphan trying to pick his pocket.
 Short Round's loyalty saves him from "the black sleep of Kali Ma" later in the film.

 - In the second The Matrix film, The Kid wants to serve on the Nebuchadnezzar with Neo (who helped him escape from the Matrix), which he'll soon be old enough to do.
 However, Neo defies the trope:

-- The Star Wars prequels reveal that this is how Anarkin Skywalker became a Jedi; the second act of the first is basically devoted to freeing him from slavery so he can be trained as a Jedi.
+- The Star Wars prequels reveal that this is how Anakin Skywalker became a Jedi; the second act of the first film is basically devoted to freeing him from slavery so he can be trained as a Jedi.

 - In Sir Terry Pratchett's Dodger, the title character is a street urchin and scavenger from the sewers who lives on his wits.
 His realisation that there are better things in life, and his introduction to morals and principles, comes first from an old Jewish craftsman, who adopts him, and later from Charles Dickens.
 Who finds him engagingly interesting.